 The pack comes in three sizes, and all of them are on the larger side.
 The 35-liter is a capable hiking pack, the 55-liter is fine for trips you won't have to walk long distances, and the 85-liter works well as a gear hauler.
 There are five colorways, so you can snag something that matches your vibe or your travel gear.

 The hardware on this pack isn't top-notch, but we haven't had any issues with it breaking so far.
 The rolltop is reasonably simple to buckle down, but it does take some getting used to.
-If you're looking for a bag to keep your gear dry, this might be the best waterproof backpack for you!
+All of that said, the fabric feels super heavy and durable.
+It’s the kind of thick that feels very abrasion-resistant, as well as waterproof.
+In other words, this is a great pick if whatever body of water you’re traveling to has hills and mountains in between where you plan to have a picnic.

 Why We Like It: It’s fairly lightweight and compact, maximizing comfort out of its simple harness system